 Form Building: The Customisation

-You've used the form builder templates and thought they were awesome, but you felt they were lacking that personalised touch.
-So how do you build your own from the ground up?
+How do you build your own form from the ground up?
 We're going to show you today, how to use each of the design options, so you can create your own form to the highest standard.

 Once you are in the form builder; by clicking on the heading "Forms", and clicking on "create new form", you will be greeted by three options: landing (for creating a full page); embedded (for creating a section within a page), and pop up, for creating a splash image that appears on your page.
 I would recommend embed, in most instances, because it is the most flexible with website clients, because it is just a case of copying some code over.